 Do I need vaccinations to go to Greece?

-No. Though Greek authorities encourage travelers to be vaccinated, the country’s tourism minister said Greece is open as of May 14 to all travelers as long as they present a negative PCR test result for Covid-19, a negative antigen rapid test result, or a Covid-19 recovery certificate.
+No. Though Greek authorities encourage travelers to be vaccinated, the country’s tourism minister said that Greece is open to all travelers as long as they present a negative PCR test result for Covid-19, a negative antigen rapid test result, or a Covid-19 recovery certificate.
 Once here, you will be required to adhere to all measures, including mask-wearing at all times and social distancing.

 When does Greece open to tourists?

-Greece is open to all travelers who: a) provide proof of vaccination (with both doses if applies) b) have a negative PCR test result conducted 72 hours before arrival, hold a Covid-19 recovery certificate.
+Greece is open to all travelers who: a) provide proof of vaccination (with both doses 14 days prior to travel) b) have a negative PCR test result conducted 72 hours before arrival, hold a Covid-19 recovery certificate.

 Can I visit Greece by cruise?

-Celestyal Cruises said it will resume operations on May 29 with embarkation at Piraeus for its seven-night itineraries to Kusadasi, Rhodes, Santorini, Lavrion, Mykonos, Milos and Crete or from Lavrion for shorter trips.
+Celestyal Cruises has resumed operations with embarkation at Piraeus for its seven-night itineraries to Kusadasi, Rhodes, Santorini, Lavrion, Mykonos, Milos and Crete or from Lavrion for shorter trips.

 International cruise company Celebrity announced that it will launch round-trip cruises to Greece, Cyprus, and Israel destinations with boarding from Athens (Piraeus) only for vaccinated passengers.